DanWahlin/AngularAppDevCourseCode/readme.md

 To build the labs do the following:

-Download the code and extract it to your machine (or use git).
+Download the repository code and extract it to your machine (or use `git clone https://github.com/danwahlin/AngularAppDevCourseCode`).

 1. Run `npm install` from a command prompt at the root of the folder.
 1. Run `npm run setup` to run the lab setup process.